OffBroadway/flippydrive/_sources/configuration.rst.txt

     # cubeboot can use other network features regardless of setting
     is_default = 0

-    # Server IP address, in either ipv4 or ipv6
+    # Server IP address, in either ipv4 or ipv6.
+Port is 7031
     server = 198.51.100.1

     # SSID of your network